sgibson47/my-recipe-box-2/notes.md

       - only the user who created a recipe or a making should be able to edit or delete that record X 14. edit controllers & views to give user access to scope methods (filter/limit recipes displayed in index)
     15. style all the remaining ugly away
-      -  refactor nav bar to enable access to all the things the site can do
+      X-  refactor nav bar to enable access to all the things the site can do
         - Recipes '/recipes'
           - each recipe displayed is a link to that recipe's show page
           - show page will have links to access edit form and to delete a recipe